 Now you have brought the first yellow corner between its proper edges.
 Now you turn the upper side of the cube again with U, U’ or U2 until you found the next yellow corner that still is between wrong edges.
 Important: Don’t take the white corner by mistake that came to the upper layer temporarily.

 The same procedure repeats now.
 If the next yellow corner that still is between wrong edges, is at the “exchange place”, then you park it again with “down, out, up” at the parking position (bottom left).
 Then you turn the upper side again, look for the place with the fitting edges and bring the parked corner there with “down, in, up”.

 If you need to swap 3 corners, then you need two of these cycles.
 And if you need to swap 4 corners, then three cycles are needed.
 Sounds weird, but that’s how it works.
 If the upper layer is completely solved, then you have to adjust it with the two bottom layers – otherwise you get 2 seconds penalty. 🙂

 Now your cube should be completely solved.
 Congratulations!

-Maybe the (german) video for the last two steps, twisting and swapping the yellow corners, can help you, too:
+Maybe the (german) video for the last step can help you, too:

 If this tutorial helped you to solve the 3x3x3 cube (or if helped you to learn a better beginner’s method), then I would love to read some nice comments here.
 Of course you can also tell me about errors or improvement suggestions, etc. At the end of this site you can type your comment.
 Thanks!